Xavier Leprince: Illustrations and lithographs

 For popular consumption, Leprince also created book illustrations and works for reproduction as lithographs.
 In the estate sale that followed his death, one lot was described as "fifty lithographed pieces, comprising the complete work of everything M. X. Leprince has executed in lithography."

 Not too far from boyhood himself, he provided illustrations for Les Jeux des jeunes garçons (The Games of Young Boys), published in 1822.
 The book was a popular success (the entry at worldcat.org notes a fifth edition), and was followed a year later by the fanciful Jeux des jeunes filles de tous les pays (Games of Young Girls of All Countries).

 In 1819, Leprince created a series of at least three small paintings depicting travel by stagecoach (in French, diligence).
-A touch of ribaldry at once realistic and fanciful can be see in Le depart de la Diligence; off to one side, a male passenger renders the artist's signature and the date by urinating against a wall.
+A touch of ribaldry at once realistic and fanciful can be seen in Le depart de la Diligence; off to one side, a male passenger renders the artist's signature and the date by urinating against a wall.
 This link between stagecoach travel and a certain raucous sense of humor was given free rein in Leprince's Inconvéniens d'un Voyage en Diligence, an album of hand-colored satirical lithographs depicting the perils and humiliations of travel by stagecoach, published in 1826.
 The "suite of twelve highly amusing plates" are to be found today only as "an extremely rare color-plate book.
 Plate No. 5 presents an amusing, if cautionary, piece de l'emesis vue de la nausée as a coach speeds along, causing the damsel riding atop it to hurl her cookies, which carom off a passenger's head and into a roadside beggar's chapeau."

 The series won high praise.
 Jacques Arago wrote, "Shall we not put, next to our most caustic creators, Henry Monnier and Xavier Leprince, to whom caricature owes its most biting productions?"